"Restoration"

 We are a church walking in the Good News of Jesus' ongoing, restorative work.
 Our faith has been received and carried on by the historic Christian Church throughout the centuries and across the globe.
 This includes a commitment to the Bible as the Word of God.
 We believe the Scriptures are the truth by which we order our lives.
 We also hold to the central place of Jesus as the unique Son of God.
 Freedom from sin, death, and darkness is found in his sacrificial death and resurrection alone.

-If you would like to learn more about the theology that unites our global and local faith community, please visit our Documents page.
+If you would like to learn more about the theology that unites our global, regional, and local faith community, please visit the website of the Anglican Church of North America (ACNA).
 We recognize that all of us are on a faith journey, and we warmly welcome those with questions and doubts.

 Our Values